-Basin Electric Power Cooperative, Bismarck, operates two natural gas-fired peaking stations to help provide electrical stability in western North Dakota.
+Basin Electric Power Cooperative, Bismarck, operates two natural gasfired peaking stations to help provide electrical stability in western North Dakota.

-Lonesome Creek Station, located west of Watford City, has six, 45-MW units, for a total generating capacity of 270 MW.
-Lonesome Creek started commercial operation in 2013.
-The plant was built to serve the increasing demand for electricity by member cooperatives in northwest North Dakota.

-Pioneer Generation Station is located northwest of Williston and has a total generating capacity of 241.8 MW.
+- Lonesome Creek Station, located west of Watford City, has six, 45-MW units, for a total generating capacity of 270 MW.
+Lonesome Creek started commercial operation in 2013. - Pioneer Generation Station is located northwest of Williston and has a total generating capacity of 242 MW.

 Basin Electric is pursuing its largest single-site electric generation project since the 1980s.
-The cooperative plans to construct up to 583 MW of natural gas generation near the existing Pioneer Generation Station with a total investment of \$790 million.
-The project includes one 240 MW simplecycle combustion turbine, a series of reciprocating engines totaling 108 MW, and 15 miles of 345 KV transmission, all to be in service in 2025.
+The cooperative is constructing about 580 MW of natural gas generation near the existing Pioneer Generation Station with a total investment of \$805 million.
+The project includes two 235-MW simple-cycle combustion turbines, six reciprocating engines totaling 110 MW, and 15 miles of 345 KV transmission, all to be in service in 2025.

 Montana-Dakota Utilities has an 88-MW natural gas-fired unit, Heskett 3.
 A new, 88 MW combustion turbine Heskett 4 will be constructed adjacent to Heskett 3.
-It is expected to be online in 2023.
-These units are located near Mandan, N.D.
+It is expected to be online in 2024.
+These units are located near Mandan.
+N.D.